LinguaPhylo/linguaPhylo.github.io/tutorials/lphy-scripts.md

-The software LPhy Studio is used to specify and visualise models as well as simulate data from models defined in LPhy scripts.
+LPhy Studio implements a GUI for users to specify and visualize probabilistic graphical models, as well as for simulating data under those models.
-When you write your LPhy scripts, please be aware that `data` and `model` have been reserved and cannot be used as the variable name.
+These tasks are executed according to an LPhy script the user types (or loads) on LPhy Studio's interactive terminal.

-The LPhy scripts to define this analysis is below:
+Below, we will build an LPhy script in two parts, the `data` and the `model` blocks.